DhavalSharma19/ISSU_Tool_Automation/README.md

 get_issu_matrix :-
 Takes 5 arguments : self, testbed, testscript, issu_matrix_file, logger
 In this section we take the arguments given by the user in the issu_matrix.csv file and store the information.
 We store switch_alias, to_image(the image we want to upgrade or downgrade the box), to_image_path(the path where the image is located), upgrade_type(upgrade or downgrade), upgrade_subtype(disruptive or nondisruptive).
+Give lxc_issu as 0 if you dont want that else provide with additional informtion i.e. epld_upgrade, epld_image and odule_no in the issu_matrix file.